Justice Sanjiv Khanna takes oath as 51st Chief Justice of India

 The outgoing CJI, Dhananjay Yashwant Chandrachud, retired on Sunday, making way for Justice Khanna, who will serve a six-month tenure as the Chief Justice.

-Justice Sanjiv Khanna is set to take oath as 51st Chief Justice of India today in a ceremony that will be held at Rashtrapati Bhavan at 10 am.
-President Droupadi Murmu will preside over the ceremony and will administer the oath of office to Justice Khanna.
+Justice Sanjiv Khanna takes oath as 51st Chief Justice of India today in a ceremony held at Rashtrapati Bhavan at 10 am.
+President Droupadi Murmu administered the oath of office to Justice Khanna at the Rashtrapati Bhavan today (November 11, 2024).

 The outgoing CJI, Dhananjay Yashwant Chandrachud, retired on Sunday, making way for Justice Khanna, who will serve a six-month tenure as the Chief Justice.